 In March of 2020, the U.S. Department of Homeland Security’s Cybersecurity and Infrastructure Security Agency (CISA) issued a warning urging organizations to “adopt a heightened state of cybersecurity when considering alternate workplace options for their employees,” with government agencies noting a growing number of coronavirus-themed scams preying on people’s fears and insecurities in regard to the pandemic.

 As mentioned, coronavirus-themed scams are designed to take advantage of people’s worries.

-Generally speaking, these scams will try to get the user to take some sort of action, such as clicking a link or downloading an attachment, under the guise of providing information about the pandemic such as treatment or a cure (which does not yet exist).
+Generally speaking, these scams will try to get the user to take some sort of action, such as clicking a link or downloading an attachment, under the guise of providing information about the pandemic such as an alternative vaccine or holistic cures.

 Other scams may try to trick users into believing the messages are from an online shopping source, like Amazon or eBay, or a financial institution, like a bank or mortgage lender.
 These emails will try to get sensitive information like login credentials or credit card info.